SarahRoseLives/OP25MCH/readme.md

 ```
 wget https://raw.githubusercontent.com/SarahRoseLives/OP25MCH/master/new_installscript.sh
 chmod +x new_installscript.sh
-./new_installscript.sh
+sudo ./new_installscript.sh
+```
 Run Options 2 and 3.
 Only 1 if you need to update pi firmware.
-```